| Go to the first, previous, next, last section, table of contents.

 An alternative (if you KNOW that your query should have returned a result set)

-mysql_field_count(&mysql) is = 0.
+is to replace the mysql_errno(&mysql)call with a check ifmysql_field_count(&mysql)is = 0.
 This will only happen if something

 went wrong.